Gender in Music Psychology

 In recent years, meta-scientific attention has increasingly turned toward music psychology, with a focus on how WEIRD (Jakubowski et al., 2025) and transparent (Eerola, 2024) the discipline is.
 In this study, we examine gender equality in authorship as an indicator of how equitably gender is represented within the field.
 Disparities in gender distribution may signal structural barriers and disciplinary cultures that constrain the diversity of contributors and hinder optimal knowledge production (Ni et al., 2021).
 Authorship visibility is also critical for academic career progression, influencing recognition, funding, and advancement opportunities.
 Establishing a clear understanding of gender representation in music psychology is therefore essential for supporting a more inclusive and sustainable academic community.
 Previous studies across various disciplines—including psychology—have consistently revealed persistent gender inequalities in authorship, though the extent of these disparities varies by field (González-Alvarez & Sos-Peña, 2020; Rock et al., 2021; Shah et al., 2021; Son & Bell, 2022).

-Academia suffers from issues regarding equity.
-A lack equity impacts productivity, innovation, and job satisfaction in the workplace, which hugely impact academic progress.
-One aspect of this inequity is that gender.
+Academia suffers various equity issues, impacting productivity, innovation, and job satisfaction in the workplace, which-in turn-hugely impact academic progress.
+One aspect of this inequity is gender.
 Women are more at a disadvantage than men, with evidence suggesting that women are less present in positions of power.
 For instance, in the UK in 2016-17, 24.6% of professors are women (Bhopal & Henderson, 2021) when compared to the 44% of all grades in the UK academia (Harris et al., 2025).
-A similar situation holds for italy (24% female professors) (Filandri & Pasqua, 2021), and to some extent for the US (14%) (Spoon et al., 2023).
-A pay gap between men and women in academia is also significant, (e.g., female-male wage ratio is 0.85 in 2020 in the UK) (Quadlin et al., 2023).
+A similar situation holds for Italy (24% female professors) (Filandri & Pasqua, 2021), and to some extent for the United States (14%) (Spoon et al., 2023).
+A pay gap between men and women in academia is also significant, (e.g., female-male wage ratio is 0.85 in 2020 in the United Kingdom) (Quadlin et al., 2023).
 In a “publish or perish” culture of science and academia (Kiai, 2019), one crucial aspect to focus on is authorship.
 The number and quality (e.g., journal reputation) of authorships an individual determines crucial career development such as grant funding and future (permanent) positions.

 Research across several scientific disciplines that show that women tend to be less represented in authors compared to men (Banks et al., 2025; Son & Bell, 2022).
 Encouragingly, however, there is a general trend that the ratio of women to men in authorships is improving.
 From around 1960 to 2021, studies show a general improvement (González-Alvarez & Sos-Peña, 2020; Ioannidis et al., 2023; Jemielniak & Wilamowski, 2025).
-However, there is evidence that this improvement is plateauing (Jemielniak & Wilamowski, 2025) and that although women are more likely to be first author, women are still generally unfairly underrepresented as the last author (González-Alvarez & Sos-Peña, 2020; Rock et al., 2021; Shah et al., 2021).
-There could be several reasons for such a disparity: despite efforts to give fair credit for author contributions (Ni et al., 2021), for example, using the Contributor Roles Taxonomy (CRediT) system, assigning authorships can be unclear.
-What counts as an authorship may also differ between academic disciplines.
-Women are more likely to experience authorship disagreements (Ni et al., 2021).
-There are general disagreements of when to decide authorship - women preferring to discuss in earlier stages, but men choosing authorship at the final stage.
-Another reason could also come from parenthood and parental leave, which account for about ~40% of gender gap in career advancement (Nielsen et al., 2024).
+Yet there is evidence that this improvement is plateauing (Jemielniak & Wilamowski, 2025) and that although women are more likely to be first author, women are still generally unfairly underrepresented as the last author (Brück, 2023; González-Alvarez & Sos-Peña, 2020; Rock et al., 2021; Shah et al., 2021).
+There could be several reasons for such a disparity: despite efforts to give fair credit for author contributions (Ni et al., 2021), for example, using the Contributor Roles Taxonomy (CRediT) system, assigning authorship can be unclear.
+What counts as an authorship may differ between academic disciplines.
+Women are more likely to experience authorship disagreements, for example, when to decide authorship: women prefer to discuss in earlier stages, while men choose authorship at the final stage (Ni et al., 2021).
+Another reason for the gender gap could also come from parenthood and parental leave, which account for about ~40% of gender gap in career advancement (Nielsen et al., 2024).
 Importantly, there are strides to improving this, with opinion papers discussing way to improve receipt and reporting of intellectual credit (Banks et al., 2025) as well as creating equitable environments in academic science (Martı́nez-Menéndez et al., 2024).

 To improve certain academic equity issues, it is worthwhile focusing on our discipline and to assess the equity in music psychology.
-The past efforts have already provided a snapshot a rough overview of the state of affairs (e.g., Anglada-Tort & Sanfilippo (2019)) with suggestions of future directions to improve the field.
-(Eerola, 2024) showcases how Open Science practices (e.g., preregistrations, sharing research materials, data, and analysis scripts) are relatively limited, and encourage authors in the field to start implementing such practices.
+The past efforts such as Anglada-Tort & Sanfilippo (2019) have already provided a snapshot a rough overview of the state of affairs with suggestions of future directions to improve the field.
+Eerola (2024) showcases how Open Science practices (e.g., preregistrations, sharing research materials, data, and analysis scripts) are relatively limited, and encourage authors in the field to start implementing such practices.
 Jakubowski et al. (2025) explores participant samples and musical stimuli used across a wide range of experiment to give an idea of how limited or generalizable the field is, which the view to see how – as a field – we need to diversify participant samples and stimuli to gain a more realistic understanding.
 In a similar way to these papers, the current paper aims to give a current overview of authorship and gender patterns in the field of music psychology.

 Aims